 If you are thinking about a whole house water filtration system, keep in mind that they are generally both expensive to install and maintain.
 So if you simply want to filter your drinking water, a water filter designed specially for this purpose is likely to be sufficient.

-Best Selling Whole House Filters On Amazon
+Popular Whole House Filters

 - iSpring WGB22B 2-Stage Whole House Water Filtration System w/ 20-Inch Big Blue Sediment and Carbon Block Filter – (manufacturer claims it removes up to 95% of sediment, chlorine, rust, pesticides, herbicides, industrial solvents, VOCs, and various other contaminants)